EdgarAllenExile/bug-free-enigma/README.md

 Currently, I use a rough GoogleDoc to save recipes that I wish to reference in the future.
 I would like this app to replace this document and add in additional functionality.

 The additional functionality I would like to include is to be able to filter all recipes by set keywords or ingredients.
-This would make deciding what to eat easier (hopefully)!.
+This would make deciding what to eat easier (hopefully)!

 ## Current Issues